-Advancing on a Career Pathway: The Importance of Career and College Guidance
+Advancing on A Career Pathway: The Importance of Career & College Guidance

 Students need help understanding and navigating emerging and divergent college and career pathways and opportunities.
 Specifically, they need to: a) become aware of the broad range of jobs and careers that meet the evolving needs of the workplace, b) learn how to connect their interests and skills to an educational pathway that leads to rewarding opportunities in their career choice, and c) navigate postsecondary options, enrollment, and financial aid application processes.

 "Why would you pack your bags and then decide where you're going?
 That's what our kids are doing in the educational system.
 Most kids are making decisions about what they want to do with virtually no information, and there is no context for their education."Clifton Vann, Livingston & Haven

 We know when students start thinking about college or career pathways in their junior or senior years of high school, they are waiting too long.
 It needs to happen much earlier, beginning as a planned sequence of activities and experiences starting in elementary school.
 Some students are fortunate to have parents who can help their children navigate this process.
 They enroll their children in career-focused camps or classes, tap their networks of friends and colleagues to expose their children to career options, and build on their own college and career preparation experiences to help guide their children along a path.
 Other students, particularly those with parents who have not gone to college and do not know how to help, need much greater support in developing their career aspirations and navigating pathways.
 For these students, the role of our school guidance counselors and career development specialists is critically important.
 Without sufficient counseling, students can stumble into poor decisions about their future.